brianneisler/evolution-drone/README.md

-# node-evolution-drone
+# evolution-drone

-node-evolution-drone is a node JS library for interfacing with [Evolution Controller's Drone gamepad](http://www.evolutioncontrollers.com/).
+evolution-drone is a node JS library for interfacing with [Evolution Controller's Drone gamepad](http://www.evolutioncontrollers.com/).

 This library provides a basic DeviceManager that continuously scans for Drone devices.